Can Mindfulness Meditation Help People to be More Giving?

 Many healthcare workers are under more stress now than ever.
 While previous studies have examined the role mindfulness may play in helping us get a better sleep, in this case, researchers at the University of South Florida asked the opposite question: They wanted to see if medical staffers’ quality of sleep might be linked to how well they paid attention.
 To do so, they monitored the sleep habits of 61 full-time nurses for two consecutive weeks.
 Those who slept well-reported better mindful attention overall, suggesting that a good night’s sleep might benefit patient care.

-Building a Compassionate Relationship to Eating
+Building a Compassionate Relationship with Food

 Psychologists at Birmingham City University in the UK tested whether two mindfulness tools—the Mindful Construal Diary and the Mindful Raisin Exercise—might help people eat less chocolate.
 In the study, 121 undergraduates were randomly assigned to one of three groups.